 The items will be shipped to the customer's home for an at-home try-on.
 "Some customers and stylists will do a follow up virtual appointment to assess fit," Cloutier notes.
 "If any alterations are needed, they can bring the items into their nearest Nordstrom, Nordstrom Rack, or Nordstrom Local."
 Nordstrom offers tuxedo rentals from The Black Tux at 23 Nordstrom stores in addition to the virtual tuxedo and suiting services.

 Nordstrom currently offers in-person styling appointments since safely reopening stores.
 "The health and safety of our customers and employees is a priority and every decision we make is through that lens," Cloutier says.
-"As we continue to learn more about COVID-19, we're continually evolving our approach to ensure we're taking the right steps to keep our employees and customers healthy."
+"As we continue to learn more, we're continually evolving our approach to ensure we're taking the right steps to keep our employees and customers healthy."
 Nordstrom requires all customers and employees to wear a face covering and offers them to anyone without, free of charge.

 The Tie Bar

 For grooms, groomsmen, and wedding guests, The Tie Bar offers shirts, pants, and all the accessories from socks and pocket squares to suspenders and, obviously, ties.
 The brand is currently offering virtual styling services from dress shirt selection to tie matching for the entire wedding party.